Princelazaga2003/js-review-project/README.md

-# Javascript Review Project by Prince Dominic C. Lazaga
+# Javascript Review Project by Prince Dominic C. Lazaga.
+GWAPO KO KAPOY NA
 This project is a review of javascript concepts, from beginner to advanced.